JDAI-CV/DNNLibrary/README.md

 ## Usage

-This library uses beta version of NDK which is not supported by jCenter/JitPack now, so I can't publish this library until they support NDK r16.
 Please download dnnlibrary-release.aar in lastest [Release](https://github.com/daquexian/DNNLibrary/releases) in this repo and [import it in your project](https://developer.android.com/studio/projects/android-library.html#AddDependency).
+This library will also be published on jcenter soon. :)

 ## Preparation